 Mr. John Trumbull, with whom you are acquainted, is engaged in painting a series of pictures of the most important events of the revolution in this country, from which he proposes to have plates engraved.
-T have taken peculiar satisfaction in giving every proper aid in my power to a subscription for supporting this work, which has been likewise patronized by the principal people of this country.
-In the hope of meeting the patronage of the French nation, to whose honor, as well as that of America, this plan is directed, Mr. Trumbull informs me he has ordered a subscrip-And the object of this tion to be opened in Paris. letter is to engage your support to the subscription in that city, and other parts of the nation where it I should not, however, do justice to may be offered.
-Mr. Trumbull's talents and merits, were I barely to mention his views and wishes on this occasion.
+I have taken peculiar satisfaction in giving every proper aid in my power to a subscription for supporting this work, which has been likewise patronized by the principal people of this country.
+In the hope of meeting the patronage of the French nation, to whose honor, as well as that of America, this plan is directed, Mr. Trumbull informs me he has ordered a subscription to be opened in Paris.
+And the object of this letter is to engage your support to the subscription in that city, and other parts of the nation where it may be offered.
+I should not, however, do justice to Mr. Trumbull's talents and merits, were I barely to mention his views and wishes on this occasion